mahidharu/aws-serverless-apigateway-lambda-dynamodb-cognito/README.md

 # aws-serverless-apigateway-lambda-dynamodb-congnito
 This is a server less single page web application to display free and paid content only for authorized users using AWS services below
-1) API Gateway - Access data from lambda to display it on the website
+1) API Gateway - Access data from lambda
 2) Lambda - Generate video URL's
 3) DynamoDB - Store user and videos information
 4) S3 -  Host Static Website and videos